piotr-rajtar/angular-cookbook-ngrx/README.md

 * [Setup](#setup)

 ## General info
 This is simple cookbook application, with core angular feature implementations with NgRx library usage.
+Created with standalone components.

 After running the app, not authenticatd user can take use of shopping list, where user can:
 * add new ingredients to the shopping list